dgellisco/ReactNative-Auth/README.md

 ## Skills & Competencies Demonstrated

-* React-Native project creation and setup (including ESLint)
+* React-Native project creation and setup
 * Proper use of React components and state
 * Firebase user authentication
 * Responsive feedback to the user (including error messages and loading icons)